AuDigitalHealth/ci-fhir-stu3/pages/EventSummary/_includes/composition-es-1-intro.md

   </tr>

 </table>
-When sending a shared medicines list to the My Health Record system it is expected that all instances of patient will conform to [My Health Record Patient](StructureDefinition-patient-mhr-1.html).
+When sending an event summary to the My Health Record system it is expected that all instances of patient will conform to [My Health Record Patient](StructureDefinition-patient-mhr-1.html).

 #### Known Issues